wanno-drijfhout/ESPHome-OpenTherm/Readme.md

 #### Integration Modes

-The gateway can operate as either of the following modes:
+The integration can operate in either of the following modes:

 - **Gateway**: mediate between *external* physical thermostat and boiler, allowing the gateway to override the desired Room temperature.
 (Requires OpenTherm master and slave boards to be physically connected as an "OpenTherm gateway".)
 - **Adapter**: use *internal* thermostat as master to boiler, without any physical thermostat.
 (Requires OpenTherm master board _and_ external Room temperature sensor to be physically connected.)